 Understanding the positives and negatives of each foundation repair method will help with your decision when picking a foundation repair contractor.
-Some contractors advertise that they can put in every type of piering system, other concentrate on just one or two piering methods.
-The “jacks of all trades” usually are the master of none.
-They generally take short cuts and due to the fact that they are not thoroughly trained in each specific method.
+Some contractors advertise that they can put in every type of piering system whiles others concentrate on just one or two piering methods.
+The “jack of all trades” is usually the master of none.
+They generally take short cuts due to the fact that they are not thoroughly trained in each specific method.
 The foundation repair contractors that pick a system or two and stick with it generally can master the methods and provide a better quality job.
 They may not have the answer for every situation but they will generally provide better quality work on the jobs that they accept.

-The next thing that you need to know is the positives and negative (limitations) of each foundation repair method.
+The next thing that you need to know is the positives and negatives of each foundation repair method.
 All commonly accepted methods have their place or application where they shine.
-Some methods, like steel push piers and helical anchors, are more adaptable to different situations, yet even they have their limitations.
+Some methods--like steel push piers and helical anchors--are more adaptable to different situations, but even they have their limitations.
 Using the correct method for your particular application is the difference between a job well done and job that is only a temporary band aid.